 Then came the last few miles of a very rocky narrow road on the side of the mountain with a 20 mile drop off (on the way back I was able to keep my eyes open).
 At the top (8100 ft) the view is worth the drive and there were still quite a few snow patches along the road.
 There is a 500 yd. walk straight up to the lookout tower, which is 8400 feet in elevation.
 You can see 3 states, Idaho, Washington and Oregon from the tower.
 There was no way I could have made it and was very bummed so had to stay at the car with 2 deli sandwiches, water and a book and wait for Bob to bring back pictures.
 I really had it tough.

 We started out to take a leisurely drive up the Salmon River and half way up we decided to take a detour to Florence which is a ghost town that once had 10,000 people, but only has a few ruins left (according to the book).
 At the beginning we passed several sheep farms, a private Elk ranch and a lot of donkeys.
 Also on one stretch there were hundreds of berry bushes along the road, plus we kept running into hoards of butterflies.
 That was the only good part of the trip which was 20 miles of a washboard, switchback road up the side of a mountain again.
 The view of the Salmon River waaay down in the valley was spectacular (when my eyes were open).
 I did not fasten my seat belt with the theory being that if we go over I want to be thrown out of the car near the top and not buckled into a car that is going all the way to the bottom (brilliant if I say so myself).
 Finally at 6400 ft. we came to the top and ran along it for a ways.
 We hit the turn off to Florence which turned out to be strictly a 4 wheel drive road over boulders and through big ruts and after 4 miles of that we finally turned around.
 We were already 1 mile past where the ruins were supposed to be.
-In other words, we couldn’t find it and after finally getting back to the main road we continued our drive up the Salmon River (a 28 mi. trip).
+In other words, we couldn’t find it but we did find the ruins of an the White Sands Placer claim and some other ruins which may or may not be a part of Florence.
+After finally getting back to the main road we continued our drive up the Salmon River (a 28 mi. trip).

 The first part was paved (questionable) and then the rest washboard gravel.
 The river was an awesome site and with miles of white sand on the banks you can visualize the power and force of it in the spring to turn rocks into sand and snaking through a deep canyon and can see where the River of No Return comes from.
 The last part of the road was narrow and a little high up so still no seat belt buckled.
 It was a long day but I did get a good prime rib dinner out of it.
 Tomorrow we take off for Mountain Home ID.